mga-97/r1-object-retrieval/modules/r1Obr-orchestrator/README.md

 - `stop`: stops the robot
 - `resume`: resumes a stopped search
 - `reset`: stops the robot without the possibility to resume it
+- `reset_home`: resets the robot and the chat bot, and starts the navigation of the robot towards the home location
-- `navpos`: sets the robot in a navigation position.
+- `navpos`: sets the robot in a navigation position
+- `go <location>` : navigates the robot to 'location' if it is valid

 Sending an RPC command to the port `/r1Obr-orchestrator/rpc`:
 - `search <what>` starts looking for "what" in all the map starting from the closest location